phpfunk/alfred-rdio-controls/README.md

 Notes
 ----------------
-All growl notification copy the contents of the notification automatically to your clipboard.
+All growl notifications copy the contents of the notification automatically to your clipboard.

 Download